What works in the delivery of Adaptive Social Protection? Improving G2P Payments for Recipients

 This virtual and interactive seminar presented international experiences on delivering ASP in practice highlighting the challenges and opportunities for the introduction of digital G2P payment mechanisms.

 - Provide a deeper understanding of the role of digital payment mechanisms in the delivery of (adaptive) social protection;

 - Highlight the benefits of G2P model of “choice” and derive implications for the design of G2P payment mechanisms;

 - Showcase and discuss concrete and operational country experiences of operationalizing improved modern G2P payments.

-The framing presentation of the event will be provided by CGAP, followed by some country presentations and interactive discussions.
+The framing presentation of the event was be provided by CGAP, followed by some country presentations and interactive discussions.